sarahciston/codingcare/posts/designdoc.md

 }
 ```

-TK
+**Contributor Roles**

+- form for submissions
+- multiplicty of perspectives, types of texts, types of content, definitions of what 'fits' this dataset

+**Creator/Publisher Roles**

+- providing customizable license for how the data will be used, able to be updated and revoked
+- traceable back to the creator, not lost in the scrape
+- informed consent for the particular way their data is being provided to others and potentially used

+**Preprocessor/Data Scientist/Formatter Role**

+- acknowledges the role of the person formatting the data to prepare it for inclusion in the dataset, both their labor and their impact on the information

+TK:
-- compare with and adapt library metadata standards where appropriate for fields that cross over and for citational json perhaps
+- compare with and adapt library metadata standards where appropriate for fields that cross over and for citational json(?)

 #### TOOLS, LIBRARIES

-* scraping tools (TK ask emily)
+* scraping tools (TK ask emily): beautifulsoup, scrapy
 * *pdftk-server* pdf toolkit for preprocessing for ocr, command line and gui [download here](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg) [manual](https://www.pdflabs.com/docs/pdftk-man-page/)
 * *tesseract*: OCR PDF images to PDF text // *Abbey Fine Reader* licenses USC
 * *[pdftotext](https://www.xpdfreader.com/pdftotext-man.html)* [tutorial](https://kenbenoit.net/how-to-batch-convert-pdf-files-to-text/(shell), or *PDFminer* (python), maybe *[ghostscript](https://ghostscript.readthedocs.io/en/gs10.0.0/Use.html#)*: PDF text to plaintext file, or